Every Experience Protects the Cloud Forest

 • Ideal For: Visitors seeking immersion without strenuous hiking

-• Highlights: Hanging bridge, wild avocado trees, canopy views.
+• Highlights: Hanging bridge, wild avocado trees, a centennial mountain mahogany tree and strangler ficus tree, and elevated canopy views along the way.

 Book Your Heart of the Forest Trail